Writing Effective Prompts

 Each framework has strengths.
 Match your choice to your project complexity and what you plan to do with the code afterward.

 - Vanilla JS: Best for simple tools, calculators, landing pages, and single-purpose apps.
 Generates the fastest load times and smallest bundle.
-Perfect when you want to learn or when performance is critical.

 - When unsure, start with Vanilla JS—you can always regenerate with React later if you need more structure